WHATS HOT

 Ovarian Cysts

-Pregnant have a small chance of developing ovarian cysts during their childbearing years.
+Pregnant women have a small chance of developing ovarian cysts during their childbearing years.
 In the United States, these cysts are cancerous in about one out of every 25,000 births.
 If you have a large cyst, or multiple cysts that are suspicious or interfere with the growth or blood supply of the baby or your ovary, surgery may be needed.

 Surgery is usually only needed if the cysts are large or cause pain.
-The ideal for surgery is between 14-16 weeks, when the risks to the baby are minimal.
+The ideal time for surgery is between 14-16 weeks, when the risks to the baby are minimal.

 Previous Article